Toby-byte/movie_db/readme.txt

 todo: put the website on github pages

+todo: fix series js and css so it matches movies

 use the movie database api to get discriptions for movies and more
 url: https://www.themoviedb.org/